stiliyanv/Xcode-shortcuts/README.md

 The shortcuts that I use all the time while developing with `Xcode`.

+> Note that some of the shortcuts are custom.
+You can configure them via **Xcode -> Preferences... -> Key Bindings**.

 | Shortcut | Command |
 |:---:|---|
 | **⌘(cmd) + R** | Build and run the app  |